csc-training/fortran-introduction/slides/02_Modules.md

 # Modular programming

-- By now, we have implemented the whole application in a single file
+- By now, we have implemented the whole application in a single program block
 - Larger applications should be divided into small, minimally dependent *modules*
     - Aim is to build complex behavior from simple self-contained